aerospike/kubernetes-operator/docs/Data-in-memory.md

 description: Data In Memory
 ---

 A data in memory (DIM) configuration is useful in many situations.
 This is also an easy way to test an Aerospike cluster without having to configure separate storage.
+For more information on data-in-memory and other storage configurations, [see the Aerospike documentation for namespace storage configuration](https://docs.aerospike.com/docs/operations/configure/namespace/storage/index.html).

 To set this up, add the following storage-specific configuration to the Aerospike cluster's CR file.